anne-gcd/MTG-Link/test/full_test/README.md

 #### Simulated dataset with reference sequences

 Simulated run with user value for `-s` (s = 20), the qualitative evaluation being performed with the reference sequence:
-`mtglink.py IRO -gfa test.gfa -bam test.bam -fastq reads.sorted.fastq -index barcoded.shelve -s 20 -refDir . -out results_MTGLink_IRO_withref`
+`mtglink.py IRO -gfa test.gfa -bam test.bam -fastq reads.sorted.fastq.gz -index barcoded.shelve -s 20 -refDir . -out results_MTGLink_IRO_withref`

 Results:
 For this run, you should get the following: